yzslab/gaussian-splatting-lightning/README.md

 python main.py fit \
     --config configs/appearance_embedding_renderer/view_dependent.yaml \
     --data.path PATH_TO_DATASET_DIR \
+    --data.parser Colmap \
-    --data.params.colmap.appearance_groups appearance_image_dedicated  # value here should be the same as the one provided to `--name` above
+    --data.parser.appearance_groups appearance_image_dedicated  # value here should be the same as the one provided to `--name` above
 ```
-If you are using PhotoTourism dataset, please replace `--data.params.colmap.` with `--data.params.phototourism.`, and specify the dataset type with `--data.type phototourism`.
+If you are using PhotoTourism dataset, please replace `--data.parser Colmap` with `--data.parser PhotoTourism`.

 ### 2.13. <a href="https://ubc-vision.github.io/3dgs-mcmc/">3DGS-MCMC</a>
 * Install `submodules/mcmc_relocation` first